ballerina-platform/ballerina-distribution/examples/azure-functions-http-trigger-with-queue/azure-functions-http-trigger-with-queue.md

 ## Invoke the function

-Execute the commands below to invoke the function.
+Execute the command below by replacing the sample app name given in the command with your respective Azure `<function_app_name>` to invoke the function.

 ::: out execute_function.out :::